michaelhe999/Michael_He/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello World!
-My name is Michael He, an undergrad Computer Science major at UC San Diego.
-My activities and experience can be found on the CV page.
+My name is Michael He, an undergraduate Computer Science major at UC San Diego.

-My interests include rock-climbing, badminton, and cats.
+I've participated in several UCSD research labs, worked as a computer science tutor and instructor, held positions in student organizations, and completed several projects relating to my interests in Artificial Intelligence, App Development, and Software Engineering.
+Information on any of this can be found on the CV tab of the website.

+Outside of my academic interests, I like to play badminton and go rock-climbing.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.